A years-long process led to Obamas' contemporary White House portraits – KION546

 “I felt this trust come from her, that you do your thing, I do my thing, I’m going to trust you with your thing, and I think portraiture works better sometimes like that.
 That she didn’t contribute that much other than present herself,” Sprung told the historical association.

 Like her husband’s, Michelle Obama’s portrait is painted in a distinctive style that breaks a mold of the more traditional portraits hung in the White House.
-Wearing a powder blue off-the-shoulder gown, she sits on a sofa from the White House Red Room, posing against a terra-cotta backdrop.
+Wearing a powder blue off-the-shoulder gown designed by Jason Wu, she sits on a sofa from the White House Red Room, posing against a terra-cotta backdrop.
 Like the former President, she stares directly out of the frame at the viewer.

+“Your work is phenomenal, but it was your essence, your soul, the way you saw me, the way we interacted, and it shows in this beautiful work,” Michelle Obama said during the unveiling ceremony.

 The paintings are historic in another way: They capture the first Black president and first lady.